dwhiffing/fury/content/aar/cf/cf2/cf2_aj/body.md

 prompt several more MiG-23s to lift off and get shot down.
-Reconnaissance along the coast near Santiago de Cuba reveals that the SA-10 there is too close to the escarpment, and I can actually pop up over the ridge and get within its minimum range before it can react\!
+Reconnaissance along the coast near Santiago de Cuba reveals that the SA-10 there is too close to the escarpment, and I can actually pop up over the ridge and get within its minimum range before it can react!
 F-14s manage to strafe it and put it out of commission, which gives me much more freedom of maneuver.
 (Post-war analysis was later to reveal that this battery was actually out of ammunition, and only serving a